spinscale/social-network-search-sample/README.md

 This is a quick PoC, that uses Elasticsearch to store very few documents and demo some different queries to retrieve data.

+You can find the corresponding blog post at https://spinscale.de/posts/2020-05-29-implementing-a-linkedin-like-search-as-you-type-with-elasticsearch.html

 In order to get up and running run

 ```bash